Free-Floating Planets, Survivor Planets, Captured Planets and Binary Planets from Stellar Flybys: Properties of FFP, SSP, CP and BP for different flyby Pericenter distances

+Fig.~\ref{app SSP SMA} and \ref{app SSP e} show the distributions of the orbital parameters of SSPs.
 We see that the distribution of the SMAs becomes broader as $\tilde q$ decreases, but the peak of the distribution is still around $0.7a_2$, that is, the initial semi-major axis of the inner planet.
 Note that the SSP is more likely to be the inner planet of the original system.
 From Fig.~\ref{app SSP e}, we see that as $\tilde q$ increases, the peak of eccentricity distribution gradually shifts to a smaller value, and the dispersion also becomes smaller.